 Netball Australia is a leading member of the International Netball Federation’s (INF) Asian Region and is committed to developing a vibrant and engaged Asian Region.

-- Netball Australia has assisted Netball Singapore and Hong Kong Netball Association (HKNA) with development and delivery of coaching frameworks.
-Netball Australia’s Head of High Performance delivered an Advanced Coaching Course for HKNA in November 2012 with 9 coaches taking part.
+Netball Australia has assisted Netball Singapore and Hong Kong Netball Association (HKNA) with development and delivery of coaching frameworks.
+Netball Australia coaches have delivered Coaching Course for HKNA as recently as December 2018.

 Adolescent girls are vulnerable to a range of health issues, including HIV infection, due to social norms that often restrict them from making decisions about early marriages and sexual relations.
 The health of these girls has an ongoing, intergenerational effect.
 Adolescent girls make up nearly 11% of the Indian population, or close to 113 million.